Home About Services Blog Contact

 Reviews — and responding to them.
 New customers in a new market trust reviews more than anything.
 A contractor with 47 reviews and active responses will beat a contractor with better work and 6 reviews every time.
 This isn't opinion.
 This is how the algorithm works.

 Never missing a call.
-This one surprises people.
-I've run the numbers with contractors in this market — the average contractor misses 30-40% of inbound calls because they're on a job.
+The average contractor misses 30-40% of inbound calls because they're on a job.
 Every missed call in a boom market is a job that goes to your competitor.
-Voice AI receptionist technology exists right now that answers every call, qualifies the lead, and texts you the details.
-It costs less per month than one lost job is worth.
+Voice AI receptionist technology answers every call, qualifies the lead, and texts you the details — for less per month than one lost job is worth.

 The Window Is Now